cjgonzalez37/automated-api-testing-challenge/PROJECT_LOG.md

    - Use Alembic for database schema management
    - Create initial migration for User table

-**Benefits of This Change:**
+**Benefits of Current Structure for SQLite Migration:**
-- More realistic development experience
+- ✅ Only need to modify `database.py` - API endpoints stay the same
-- Data persistence between API restarts
+- ✅ Models already defined and ready to convert to SQLAlchemy
-- Foundation for more advanced features
+- ✅ Database functions already abstracted and testable
-- Better preparation for production deployment
+- ✅ Clean separation makes migration straightforward

 ### 🔮 Future Enhancement Ideas
 - **Authentication & Authorization** (JWT tokens)